About the author

 Things I’m learning to like, out of self-defense:

-Early mornings (see kids, above)
+Early mornings (see children, above)

 My favourite books of all time, in no particular order: